azophy/experiment-php-shared-session/README.md

   - Laravel 9.0 under PHP 8.1
   - CodeIgniter 3.1.8 under PHP 7.2
 - a Redis instance as shared session storage
+- CodeIgniter would emulate a reverse proxy to Laravel's Endpoint.
+In production, you should use proper reverse proxy such Nginx or HAproxy

 All services managed using docker compose